 315. Research in the Literature of Industry.
+Credit to be arranged; I.

-2(2-0); I. Prerequisite: History of English Literature.
+Prerequisite: English 181.
 Mr. Davis and Mr. Conover.

 This is an investigation and research course based on a careful study of the development of the distinctive literature of industry.